 - Their goals and purposes

 In presenting transcriptions of documents that are heavily annotated, the Papers of George Washington seeks to serve as a vital informational resource for academic research on Washington.
 In contrast, American Memory’s George Washington Papers displays images of documents, few transcriptions, and even fewer annotations, making it an excellent resource for accessing original manuscripts, not for thorough research.

-- The the size and scope of each of these collection
+- The size and scope of each of these collections

 The American Memory collection primarily includes documents from the Library of Congress, whereas the Papers of George Washington includes copies of documents from small and large American repositories, private collectors, and international libraries.

 How has the Papers of George Washington project progressed?